Optimization of two-photon excitation by indistinguishable photons in a three-level atom: Introduction and motivation

 \section{Introduction and motivation}

-Two-photon absorption is one of the fundamental nonlinear processes in light-matter interaction \cite{GoeppertMayer1931,KaiserGarrett1961,GeaBanacloche1989,Javanainen1990,RumiPerry2010}.
-In a ladder-type quantum system, it enables excitation of an upper level through the cooperative action of two photons whose combined energy matches the energy gap between the initial and final states.
+Two-photon absorption is one of the fundamental nonlinear processes in light-matter interaction \cite{GoeppertMayer1931,KaiserGarrett1961,GeaBanacloche1989,Javanainen1990,RumiPerry2010}, which are typically most prominent in strong electromagnetic fields \cite{alexanian1999}.
+In a ladder-type quantum system, two-photon absorption enables excitation of an upper level through the cooperative action of two photons whose combined energy matches the energy gap between the initial and final states.
 Since the pioneering studies of multiphoton transitions \cite{GoeppertMayer1931,KaiserGarrett1961}, two-photon absorption has become an important concept in atomic, molecular, and optical physics, with applications ranging from spectroscopy and microscopy to selective excitation and quantum control \cite{Denk1990,Oheim2006,RumiPerry2010,Dudovich2004}.
 At the same time, its practical use is often limited by the weakness of nonlinear optical processes, which motivates the search for quantum states of light capable of enhancing excitation efficiency under low-intensity conditions \cite{RumiPerry2010,Oheim2006}.

 A particularly promising route is to employ nonclassical light.
-Correlated and entangled photon pairs generated, for example, in spontaneous parametric down-conversion (SPDC) and related sources offer the possibility of engineering not only the total energy of the photon pair, but also its temporal and spectral structure \cite{Kwiat1995,Law2000,Grice2001,Kolenderski2009,Eckstein2011,Gajewski2016}.
-This has led to extensive studies of how photon correlations affect excitation pathways, modify resonance conditions, and potentially improve the performance of multilevel excitation schemes compared with classical illumination \cite{Raymer2021,Carnio2021,Li2023,Schlawin2024}.
+Correlated and entangled photon pairs generated, for example, in spontaneous parametric down-conversion (SPDC) and related sources offer the possibility of engineering not only the total energy of the photon pair, but also its temporal and spectral structure \cite{Kwiat1995,Law2000,Grice2001,Kolenderski2009,Eckstein2011,Gajewski2016,Dambal2025}.
+This has led to extensive studies of how photon correlations affect excitation pathways, modify resonance conditions, and potentially improve the performance of multilevel excitation schemes compared with classical illumination \cite{Raymer2021,Carnio2021,Tabakaev2021,Li2023,Schlawin2024,Castro2025}.
 Recent advances in the generation and characterization of photon pairs make these questions especially timely \cite{Pollmann2024,Serino2024,Panahiyan2023}.